eacton/CAGEF/Lesson_5/Lesson_5.md

 Before we move on I want to take a step back and quickly review the models and code we've gone through today.
 Firstly, with our example dataset, and then more generally.
 I hope you can see that though conceptually different, getting a handle on the code isn't too bad.

 For all of these models we are trying to determine the effect of different variables on cholesterol.
-The differences are whether we are using continuous data, categorical data, a mixture of data types, and whether there is an interaction between our input variables.
+The differences are whether we are using continuous data, categorical data, a mixture of data types, and whether there is an interaction (`*`) between our input variables.

-We have started with models assuming normally distributed errors, and we will investigate models with non-normal errors in the next lesson.
+We have started with models that assume normally distributed errors, and we will investigate models with non-normal errors in the next lesson.